matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 **An important detail**: even if you put the `[AllowAnonymous]` attribute, **the authentication handler will be executed anyway**.
 This is because `[AllowAnonymous]` indeed *allows* unauthenticated users but doesn't really care about authentication.
 In other words, the effect of `[AllowAnonymous]` is to **entirely bypass authorization** (in this case the one we've enabled with `RequireAuthorization()`) **without affecting authentication in any way**.

-An alternative approach to the global `RequireAuthorization()` is to use the `[Authorize]` endpoint, which you can put on specific controllers or actions, like this:
+An alternative approach to the global `RequireAuthorization()` is to use the `[Authorize]` attribute, which you can put on specific controllers or actions, like this:

 ```c#
 [HttpGet("/secret")]